Understanding the Media Library

 Update alt text screen shot

-If the editorial checker flags an image on a page, you can still update its alt text.
-Even if you're unsure how to find that image in the media library, it’s easy to make the change right in the page.
+If the Editoria11y checker flags an image on a page, you can still update its alt text.
+Even if you're unsure how to find that image in the Media library, it’s easy to make the change right in the page.

-Just click the edit button on the page with the flagged image.
+Just click the edit button on the page with the flagged image appears.
 Then, in the text field, select the embedded image.
 This will show a small toolbar pop-up.

 Alt text pop-up tool bar screen shot